Izin/halo-pc-2k19/README.md

 - Texture/Jackal: texture of the upper jaw's teeth collide each other
 - Texture/Sand: on some maps, the color is too damn pronounced (literally gold color on blood gulch)
 - Texture/Main menu: given that Reach main menu is not finalized, it can be tricky to use it in some ways

-# "I AM GRO....SLIPGUERRE!"
-I'm Slip2Guerre, a french Halo 1 veteran who love crushing grunts with its hog and sticking Elites.
-What's more normal.

-## My BORING story
-A friend of the family gave me a cracked version of Halo PC at the end of 2003.
- A the time, I had the chance to have my own computer powered by Windows XP SP1, 256Mb of RAM and a flat screen with a 4/3 resolution (1024 x 768 pixels).
-Almost immediately after I started playing the game (my first FPS experience ever), I began to both rage and love the game...
-I was so bad that I was trying to kill at distance Elites using the plasma pistol.
-Time passed, other games were released, and I was still on Halo: CE for good, doing headshots with the M6D, a pistol which is more a BR than a pistol.
-I used to have a team, then I created mine, we won matchs, losed others, etc. I discovered the skinning community (before the modding community) and started doing my own skins using MS Paint or Photofiltre.
- In 2011 I organised a multiplayer tournament for 40 french players.
-It was good, but I was so jaded by the same mechanics and graphics.
-So I started working on A Halo REACH menu and new reticles sporadically.
-In june 2019 I discovered Chimera and the associated Discord.
-I discovered that not only the community was still active, but was benevolent again, like in 2004's.
-This gave my the necessary motivation to concretize my vision of the game and the sharing within this mod.

- Credits:
- Microsoft Game Studios, 343 Industries, and Bungie: for Halo
-# Microsoft Intellectual Property & BUNGIE <3

-I do not own any of the original Halo: Combat Evolved file.
-It is the property of Microsoft and thereby protected under their End-User License Agreement (EULA) or License Terms.